Preprocess data with MLTransform

 You can use MLTransform

-to perform the following data processing transforms.
+to generate text embeddings and to perform various data processing transforms.

-For information about the transforms, see
+modules for machine learning tasks.
+For information about these transforms, see

 Module:tft in the